 William J. Van Asselt concurs with the necessity of one substance and two administrations by making the substantial claim that “all federal theologians agreed on the twofold administration of the covenant of grace.”14 The word “all” needs emphasis.
 The Reformed universally refuse deviance from the confessional position of one substance and two administrations.
 Therefore, to deny this essential meaning of CT is to depart from the course of Reformed theology.

 That’s simply not the case, unless one wants to exclude men like Owen and Horton (which Steffaniak does not).
 The 2016 OPC Report on Republication demonstrates very clearly that Horton’s view is contrary to the WCF, and therefore contrary to Steffaniak’s definition of reformed covenant theology.
 Horton is merely articulating what was historically known as the subservient covenant view, which was self-consciously put forward as an alternative to WCF’s view.
 Renihan’s dissertation From Shadow to Substance unpacks the historical theology very well on this point.
-It was not see referenced in the paper.
+I did not see it referenced in the paper (Steffaniak clarified in a podcast interview that his paper was submitted prior to Renihan’s book being published).
 It’s essential reading on the topic.
 If the subservient covenant tradition (including men like Owen) is within the bounds of reformed covenant theology, then one must demonstrate why 1689 Federalism’s subservient covenant view is not.

 While the details may vary, the core unity of the covenants cannot be surrendered.
 They are the same in substance, origin, and content, only differing in form.